Longtime municipal officials stepping down

 Broomfield council member serving since 2017

-Deven Shaff was elected by Ward 3 in 2017.
-He was re-elected in November 2021 for his second term and served as mayor pro tem.
-He and his family have lived in Broomfield for nearly 10 years.
-Over the years, Shaff has worked in education, nonprofits, and university settings.
+Deven Shaff was elected to serve Broomfield’s Ward 3 in 2017.
+Over the years, Deven has worked in education, nonprofits, and in university settings.
 After college, he started a career as an opera singer and teaching artist at Central City Opera, Opera Fort Collins, and others.
-He then went on to manage The Dairy Arts Center in Boulder and helped rebuild the Conference on World Affairs at the University of Colorado Boulder.
-He is currently a substitute teacher working with Boulder Valley School District, and he founded the Turnpike Arts District.
-Shaff's community volunteer experience includes a number of local and regional commissions and councils, with roles including president of the Broomfield Building Corporation Board of Directors, chair of the Transportation Committee of Counties and Commissioners Acting Together, Colorado Municipal League Policy Committee, and others covering transportation, the arts, and economic development.
+He then went on to manage the Dairy Arts Center in Boulder and helped rebuild the Conference on World Affairs at the University of Colorado Boulder.
+He is currently a substitute teacher working with Boulder Valley School District and a founder of the Turnpike Arts District.
+A Broomfield resident for nearly 10 years, Shaff’s community volunteer experience includes a number of local and regional commissions and councils, with roles including CML’s Policy Committee and others covering transportation, the arts, and economic development.